New York-Presbyterian Hospital Accused of Enabling Horrific Child Sexual Assault of Pediatric Anorexia Patient

 Come Forward Before Aug.
 14 CVA Deadline

-NEW YORK — One of the first world renowned experts at treating children with eating disorders was allegedly able to isolate and repeatedly sexually abuse an 11-year-old girl in part because of New York-Presbyterian Hospital’s failed oversight procedures, according to a lawsuit filed today under New York’s Child Victims Act.
+NEW YORK — One of the first world renowned experts at treating children with eating disorders was allegedly able to isolate and repeatedly sexually abuse an 11-year-old girl.
+This occurred in part because New York-Presbyterian Hospital failed to oversight procedures, according to a lawsuit filed today under New York’s Child Victims Act.

 Filed in New York State Supreme Court, the complaint details the horrific allegations brought against the late Dr. Joseph A. Silverman by Susan Kryhoski, who suffered from an eating disorder and was treated at the hospital as an inpatient for nearly two months in 1992 when she was eleven years old.
 Dr. Silverman allegedly isolated Ms. Kryhoski in a hospital room by herself, virtually cutting her off from her family and the outside world, providing him the opportunity to sexually abuse her at his will.
 The lawsuit alleges that NYPH nurses and staff failed to stop the assault and assisted with Kryhoski’s confinement and isolation, while actively hiding and concealing any evidence of his wrongdoing.

 Kryhoski’s attorneys believe there are likely other victims of Silverman and NYPH doctors, and urge them to come forward before the August 14 deadline to file a case under the Child Victims Act.